AI search fix

 | Readability | Public 200 HTML with clear headings and a concise opening answer. |

-You'll get an HTML report on crawl-readiness signals that impact AI retrieval.
+You'll get an HTML report on crawl-readiness signals that affect AI retrieval.

 Updated